Soldier 'thought he would get £120k payout'

 Parachute trial: Soldier 'thought he would get £120k death payout'

-A soldier accused of trying to kill his wife by tampering with her parachute believed he would get a £120,000 life insurance payout, a court has heard.
+A soldier accused of trying to kill his spouse by tampering with her parachute thought he would get a £120,000 life insurance payout, his wife told a jury.

 Emile Cilliers, 38, of the Royal Army Physical Training Corps, denies two charges of attempted murder.

+Winchester Crown Court heard that Mr Cilliers owed £19,000 to his wife Victoria Cilliers.

-Mrs Cilliers also told Winchester Crown Court said she "elaborated" when she gave her original statement to police.
+Mrs Cilliers also told the court she "elaborated" when she gave her original statement to police.

 When questioned by the police in May 2015, Mrs Cilliers said Emile Cilliers had taken her parachute rig into the toilet with him at the airfield, and he was there "for about five minutes".

-But on Tuesday, she told Winchester Crown Court that he had been quicker than she had first alleged.
+But on Tuesday, she told the court that he had been quicker than she had first alleged and that she "elaborated".

+"I'm not saying I'm lying completely.
+I was angry when I made that statement and lied throughout it in order to paint Emile in a bad picture," she told the prosecution.

 No assets

-Michael Bowes QC, for the prosecution, took Mrs Cilliers through the couple's financial arrangements.
+Michael Bowes QC, for the prosecution, also took Mrs Cilliers through the couple's financial arrangements.

 Mrs Cilliers told Winchester Crown Court both she and her husband thought the insurance money would go directly to him rather than to her estate.